Spiderpig86/blog/src/pages/posts/2019-5-16-x86-101/index.md

 So, you want to learn x86?
 Well, you've come to the right place!

+> PS: Please excuse the poor drawings.
+I did my best only having a trackpad for drawing.

 ## Table of Contents
 This is by no means an exhaustive guide for all there is to know for x86, but hopefully it will be a comprehensive overview of the most important parts of the language.